Penny-Pinching Teriyaki Chicken

 - In a small saucepan over high heat, boil reserved marinade 5 minutes, stirring occasionally.
 Spoon over chicken and serve immediately.

-Just a Suggesting!
+Just a Suggestion!

 - We love to serve this easy chicken recipe with jasmine rice.
 You could even top it with some sliced scallions for a fantastic finishing touch!